Skip to content

 Recognizing the immense advantage of Bots in the world, a Bot Leader has embraced their Will to Power.

-By this definition, we're all covertly chasing power, because it underlies and enables all the things we pretty universally treat as socially desirable (time with family, healthy body, healthy finances, helping others, etc.)
+By this definition, we're all covertly chasing power, because it underlies and enables all the things we pretty universally treat as desirable (time with loved ones, healthy body, healthy finances, helping others, etc.)

 Bots make us more powerful in each of the four pillars.